 We have made great progress in early education in Minnesota.
 However, many children still do not have access to high-quality care.
 Children who enter kindergarten unprepared are less likely to achieve third grade reading standards, less likely to graduate high school, and less likely to ever attend college.
 They are more likely to drop out of school and more likely to be arrested for a violent crime.

-In the 2017 Legislative session, Think Small will advocate to build on the momentum of the past years to support greater access and quality for our state’s most vulnerable children.
-View Think Small’s 2017-2018 Public Policy Priorities.
+In the 2018 Legislative session, Think Small will advocate to build on the momentum of the past years to support greater access and quality for our state’s most vulnerable children.
+View Think Small’s 2017-2018 Public Policy Priorities, Legislative Talking Points and One Page Overview below:

 Think Small works with coalitions in our efforts to improve access to high-quality early learning opportunities.
 Some of these partners include: